From Magical Blend Magazine

 Thomas Condon's CD series, Expanded Intuition Training.

 which are put out by his company.
 I have used many hypnosis CDs

-and I can say without hesitation that none of them match the production
+and I can say without hesitation that none of them match the

-her own right.
-She leads hypnosis workshops in the US and Europe,
+own right.
+She leads hypnosis workshops in the US and Europe, is

 demonstrates her obvious independent mastery of hypnosis on the